-The annual grant of PSUs and stock options to NEOs and other eligible employees is reviewed and approved at the meetings of the Committee and the Board of Directors which take place each year in January.
-In order to determine each NEO's LTI award, the Committee takes into consideration individual performance, retention risk and succession plans, as well as the Company's compensation philosophy and the value of LTIs granted by the Class I Railroads included in the comparator group (please refer to section "Benchmarking Using Comparator Groups" on page 42).
-The Committee does not take into account previous executive grants when setting the individual awards, as the LTI plans are inherently performance-based.
+The annual grant of PSUs and stock options to NEOs and other eligible employees is reviewed and approved at the meetings of the Committee and the Board of Directors, which occur each year in January.
+In order to determine each NEO's LTI award, the Committee takes into consideration individual performance, retention risk and succession plans, as well as the Company's compensation philosophy and the value of LTIs granted by the selected Class I Railroads included in the comparator group (please refer to section "Benchmarking Using Comparator Groups" on page 40).
+The Committee does not consider previous executive grants when setting the individual awards, as the LTI plans are inherently performance-based.